davepinch/pinchy.cc/_posts/2019-10-06-thats-a-cat.md

   - Reply with a PR
 ---

-Show one picture of a cat at a time with numerous and interesting interstitials.
+Show one picture of a cat at a time with numerous interstitials.

 ## License